-Do note that for some of these holidays, the number of days off depends on whether you are working in the public or private sector, as well as the nature of your work.
-Nevertheless, by taking note of these dates, you can start planning your travel plans and setting your official leaves and vacations for 2021!
+Please keep in mind that the amount of days off for some of these holidays varies on whether you work in the public or private sector, as well as the nature of your job.
+Nonetheless, by noting these dates, you may begin making trip arrangements and scheduling formal leaves and vacations for 2022!

 What plans do you have for the New Year?
 Let us know by leaving a comment in the section below!